Dillonpw/pomodoro/README.md

 # Pomodoro Timer App

 This Pomodoro Timer app is a modern desktop application designed to help you manage your time more effectively using the Pomodoro Technique.
-Built with Tauri for a lightweight and secure cross-platform experience, it combines the power of TypeScript and React for efficient and scalable development.
-The UI is styled with Tailwind CSS for a sleek and responsive design, and the codebase is consistently formatted with Prettier to ensure readability and maintainability.
+Built with Tauri, using TypeScript and React for efficient and scalable development.
+The UI is styled with Tailwind CSS and the codebase is consistently formatted with Prettier to ensure readability and maintainability.

 ## Features